eclipse-tractusx/managed-identity-wallet/README.md

 Deployment to be adjusted to the ArgoCD deployment, below notes are just for reference

 ## Helm Setup and Auto Deployment <a id= "helmSetupAndAutoDeployment"></a>
-The Helm setup is configured under `helm/custodian` and used by `github-actions` for auto deployment.
+The Helm setup is configured under `helm/managed-identity-wallets` and used by `github-actions` for auto deployment.
 Before pushing to the `develop` branch, please check if the version of the `gradle.properties` need to be updated, the Aca-Py image is uploaded as described [section](##Aca-Py_Build_and_ Upload_Image) and the secret files and `values-staging.yaml` sill accurate.

 * To check the current deployment and version run `helm list -n <namespace-placeholder>`.
 Example output:
 ```
 NAME         	NAMESPACE        	REVISION	UPDATED                                	STATUS  	CHART                  	                APP VERSION
-cx-custodian 	ingress-custodian	1       	2022-02-24 08:51:39.864930557 +0000 UTC	deployed	catenax-custodian-0.1.0	0.0.5
+cx-miw       	ingress-miw     	1       	2022-02-24 08:51:39.864930557 +0000 UTC	deployed	catenax-managed-identity-wallets-0.1.0	0.0.5
 ```

 The deployment requires also a secret file `catenax-managed-identity-wallets-secrets` that include the following data: